How to Deploy a WhatsApp Bot to Production on Code Capsules

 Create a Space for your Bot

 Log in to your Code Capsules account and navigate to the “Spaces” tab.
-Once there, click the “Create A New Space For Your Apps” button.
+Once there, click the yellow + icon on the top right of the screen to add a new Space.

 Follow the prompts, choosing your region and giving your Space a name, then click “Create Space”.